LMI specializes in mixing custom rubber compounds, with intermeshing mixing lines that provide optimum dispersion for dense and sponge compounds.

 LMI is committed to selecting the right materials based on your specific application and needs.
 Materials such as Ethylene Propylene Diene Monomer (EPDM) and Ethylene Propylene Rubber (EPR) have outstanding resistance to heat, ozone and weather.
 They show excellent resistance to hot and cold water, glycol, steam and polar chemicals like ketones and excellent electrical insulating properties.

-Learn more in our corporate brochure:
+Learn more on our Materials page

 - Natural Rubber

 *EPDM rubber is used in vibration dampening components, seals, glass-run channels, radiators, garden and appliance hoses, tubing, automotive and appliance seals, belts, electrical insulation.
 It is also used for roofing membranes, geomembranes, rubber mechanical goods and many other applications.

 - Advanced color control

 - UV Resistant compounds

 - Heat Resistant compounds

 LMI offers a variety of both dense and sponge compounding options for the most sophisticated extrusion processes, including continuous sponge extrusion compounds.